Icelandair Group´s fleet comprised at the end of December 2015 a total of 43 aircraft, of which 35 were owned by the

 |Of wich own||Of wich leased||Ch. as of 31.12.14|

 In the spring of 2016 two B767-300 aircraft with seating capacities of 260 passengers will be added to the fleet.
 These aircraft are larger than the aircraft operated by the Company to date, as the B757-200 aircraft currently in use have a seating capacity of 183 passengers.
 The high passenger load factor on many of the Company's routes year-round, in addition to limits on slot availability at some airports, makes the introduction of larger aircraft a feasible option.

-The Company's fleet of five Fokker 50 aircraft will be replaced with three Q400 aircraft.
-The purchase of the Q400 aircraft has been finalised and the first aircraft is expected to fly in the Company's service in December 2015.
+The Company's fleet of five Fokker 50 aircraft will be replaced with three Bombardier Q400 aircraft.
+The purchase of the Q400 aircraft has been finalised and the first aircraft is expected to fly in the Company's service in February 2016.
 The Q400 aircraft will seat 70 passengers, as compared to the 50-seat capacity of the Fokker 50 aircraft.
 The change will simplify and streamline the Company's regional operations, as the number of aircraft will be reduced and synergy achieved.